shpwrck/confidential-containers/dra-config/coco-dra-instructions.md

 1. Create the `dra-tutorial` namespace
 `kubectl create namespace dra-tutorial`

-2. Create the DRA driver in a Daemonset, the driver binary is in a container image `kubectl apply --server-side -f /workspaces/confidential-containers/dra-config/dra-driver-daemonset.yaml`
+2. Create the DeviceClass that represents the supported devices of the DRA driver `kubectl apply --server-side -f /workspaces/confidential-containers/dra-config/deviceclass.yaml`

-3. Verify installation
-`kubectl get pod -l app.kubernetes.io/name=dra-example-driver -n dra-tutorial`
+3. The DRA driver updates the local node on which devices are available through a ResourceSlice `kubectl get resourceslice`

 4. Create the RBAC resources used by the DRA driver to interact with the Kubernetes API